BlueContext/Domus/content/recipes/soups/aguadito-de-pollo.md

   main:
     parent: soups
 title: Aguadito de Pollo
+serves: "Serves 4-6"
+summary: "This is a delicious, herbal, and fresh-tasting version of chicken soup. "
 categories:

 ---
-*Serves 4-6*

-### Introduction

-This is a delicious, herbal, and fresh-tasting version of chicken soup.
 The aji amarillo paste isn’t common in American supermarkets, and unfortunately there’s no real substitute for it.
 It can be hand very easily online.

 ### Ingredients